YOU’RE NOT GIVING UP, YOU’RE GIVING LIFE

 Many people are physically capable of having a child and becoming a parent.
 However, not everyone is ready to raise a child.
 Good parenting takes more than love.
 It takes money, time, attention and engagement.
 Recognizing that what you have to give your child at this time is not enough is painful, brave and terrifying.
-Many parents don’t realize this truth until it’s much too late.
-Though creating an adoption plan your child can be incredibly painful, making this decision is actually a tremendous act of love.
+Many parents don’t realize this truth until it’s too late.
+Though creating an adoption plan for your child is painful, making this decision is actually a tremendous act of love.

-Coming to terms with one’s circumstances and knowing that they cannot provide the life their child needs and deserves takes courage.
+Coming to terms with your own circumstances and knowing that you can’t provide the life your child needs and deserves takes courage.
 The phrase, “giving up a child for adoption” or “putting up a child for adoption originated in the 1880’s during the Orphan Train Movement.
 Homeless children were taken from the cities and brought to the country side and “put up” onto stages for landowners to choose from.
 Times have changed, adoption has changed and adoption language has changed.
 When someone says “put up your child for adoption” or “give up your child for adoption”, it implies that the child is not being lovingly placed with another family, but is simply being given up to the state, government, or another person.
 It is an outdated and negative term to use when talking about adoption today.
 This terminology implies a lack of care and concern, and almost makes it seem as if the child does not matter to their Birth Mother and Father.
 For the vast majority of Birth Parents, this couldn’t be further from the truth, which is why seeing or hearing the words “giving up” is so hurtful.
 People don’t give up things they love.
 They give up bad habits, they give up unhealthy foods, they give up things that have a negative impact on their lives.